Interview with Jérome Vanier, Director of Tennis Club de Lyon, former professional tennis player.

 In terms of training, there are no teachers.
 It's a new sport.
 It all depends on the will of the brands and the federation.

--Do you have anything to add in relation to the means used and possible for the development of the padel ?
+-Do you have anything to add regarding the means used and possible for the development of padel?

 JV: Compared to the feedback from friends, we find the shared pleasure where we have a good time that was naturally lost in tennis.